- Expected Apparel

 If they will only be out of class for a short period and wish to hold their spot in the class, tuition will be discounted or prorated by 50%.
 A doctor’s note is required for tuition to be discounted, and make up classes can be taken to replace the missed classes.

-- A 2-week written notice is required to quit the program.
+- A 2-week written notice is required to cancel your class.
 This can be emailed directly to firstname.lastname@example.org for prompt processing.
 Please note – if a notice is not received, tuition is due.
 This notice is to help us ensure that our class ratios stay consistent and so that students on our waiting list get a chance to take an empty spot.

 - If you turn in your 2-week notice, your spot in class will be given to the next student on the list after that 2 week period is up.
 We cannot guarantee your spot in class if you should change your mind and decide to remain with the program.